Decision to Leave: Plot

-Seo-Rae and Hae-Jun go on a date at a Buddhist temple, visit each other's homes, and become close.
-During a visit to his apartment, Seo-Rae burns Hae-Jun's photo evidence from her husband's case, reasoning that Hae-Jun's insomnia is caused by his haunting cases.
-One day, substituting for Seo-Rae at her Monday client, Hae-Jun learns that Seo-Rae and the client have the same model of cell phone, and that the client has dementia and does not know the day of the week.
-On the client's phone, he sees that the housebound woman apparently walked up 138 flights of stairs on the day of Ki's death.
-Hae-Jun realizes that Seo-Rae switched her phone for her client's and then climbed the mountain to push Ki off, resulting in her bruises and scratches.
-Confronting Seo-Rae in her apartment, he concludes that she also forged the suicide note and, to her consternation, accuses her of getting close to him to destroy his evidence.
-Hae-Jun tells Seo-Rae that she has destroyed his pride in his job and that, since meeting her, he has become "shattered"; nevertheless, he tells her that he has covered up the evidence and instructs her to throw the incriminating phone into the sea before leaving.
+Seo-rae and Hae-jun go on a date at a Buddhist temple, visit each other's homes, and become close.
+At his apartment, Seo-rae burns Hae-jun's evidence photos from her husband's case, reasoning that Hae-jun's insomnia is caused by his disturbing cases haunting him.
+When Hae-jun fills in for a visit to Seo-rae's Monday client, Hae-jun learns that Seo-rae and the client have the same model of cell phone, and that the client has dementia and does not know what day of the week it is.
+On the client's phone, he sees that the housebound woman apparently walked the distance equivalent to 138 flights of stairs on the day of Ki's death.
+Hae-jun realizes Seo-rae switched her phone for her client's and then climbed the mountain to push Ki off.
+Confronting Seo-rae in her apartment, he concludes that she also forged the suicide note and, to her consternation, accuses her of getting close to him to destroy his evidence.
+Hae-jun says Seo-rae has destroyed his pride in his job and that, since meeting her, he has become "shattered"; nevertheless, he has covered up the evidence and instructs her to throw the incriminating phone into the sea before leaving.

-Thirteen months later, Hae-Jun has moved to Ipo to live with Jung-An after developing depression and more severe insomnia.
-At the fish market with Jung-An, he encounters Seo-Rae with her new husband Im Ho-Shin, a business investor.
+Thirteen months later, Hae-jun has moved to Ipo to live with Jung-an after developing depression and more severe insomnia.
+At a fish market with Jung-an, he encounters Seo-rae with her new husband Im Ho-Shin, a business investor.
 The next day, Ho-Shin is found dead in his mansion's swimming pool.
-Hae-Jun takes on the case and is convinced Seo-Rae is the culprit.
-She admits only to draining the pool so that Hae-Jun would not be disturbed by the blood.
-Sa Cheol-Seong, a Chinese immigrant, soon confesses to killing Ho-Shin for defrauding his late mother of millions of dollars.
-Sa denies that Seo-Rae played any role and reveals he had installed a tracker on Seo-Rae's phone so he could find where Ho-Shin lived.
+Hae-jun takes on the case and is convinced Seo-rae is the culprit.
+She admits only to draining the pool so that Hae-jun would not be disturbed by the blood.
+Sa Cheol-seong, a Chinese immigrant, soon confesses to killing Ho-Shin for defrauding his late mother of millions of dollars.
+Sa denies that Seo-rae played any role and reveals he had installed a tracker on Seo-rae's phone so he could find where Ho-Shin lived.

-Hae-Jun confronts Seo-Rae at the mountain her grandfather left her.
-She reaches Hae-Jun at the edge of the mountain and hugs him.
-Seo-Rae reveals that she kept the phone with incriminating evidence from Ki's case and proposes that he use it as a way to "reinvestigate" her.
+Hae-jun confronts Seo-rae at the mountain her grandfather left her.
+She rushes at Hae-jun after he scatters her grandfather and mother's ashes at the edge of the mountain, only to hug him as she did at her apartment.
+She reveals that she kept the phone with the incriminating evidence from Ki's case, and proposes that he use it to "reinvestigate" her.
 They kiss passionately.
-Jung-An leaves Hae-Jun when he returns home, suspecting his affair.
+Hae-jun returns home to find that Jung-an, who suspects him of having worked with Seo-rae to murder Ho-shin, is leaving him.